 Sensory-based activities are also a fantastic tool for helping kids develop language skills.
 Here’s how they make a difference:

-- Hands-On Learning: When children can touch, feel, and see what they are learning about, it helps them understand and remember new words.
+- Hands-On Learning: When children can touch, feel, and see what they are learning about, it helps them understand.
+This sensory engagement helps them remember new words.

-- Expands Vocabulary: Playing with items of different textures (like sand or water) helps children learn descriptive words like “soft,” “bumpy,” or “wet.”
+- Expands Vocabulary: Children expand their vocabulary by playing with items of different textures.
+They learn descriptive words like “soft,” “bumpy,” or “wet” through experiences with materials such as sand or water.

-- Encourages Communication: Sensory play can prompt children to talk about what they’re experiencing, which is great for building their speaking and listening skills.
+- Encourages Communication: Sensory play can prompt children to talk about what they’re experiencing.
+This is great for building their speaking skills.
+It also enhances their listening skills.

 Examples of Sensory-Based Activities for Language and Learning